ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ```
 This program takes a single text string as an argument.
 The result from the model is printed to the screen.

-Now consider the case that assuming that you are not using the sample model.
-You will need to make the following changes:
+If you are not using the sample model, you will need to make the following changes.

-- **Model_ID:** This is passed as a header argument, mm-model-id : “<MODEL_ID>”.
-You can set the Model ID in environment variable
+- **Set WATSON_NLP_MODEL_ID in the environemtn.** Set this to match the name of the model being served.
+This must match the name of the model file name that you earlier placed in the *models* directory.
 ```
 export WATSON_NLP_MODEL_ID=” ensemble_classification-wf_en_emotion”
 ```
-- Make a request object based on the model id.
-You may have to pass additional parameter.
+- **Ensure correct request object is used.** Update the request object to match the model type.
+You may need to pass additional parameters.
 ```
 request = common_service_pb2.watson_nlp_topics_Message(
     raw_document=dm.RawDocument(text=inputText).to_proto()